dsernahiguita/TMDBHydra/services/BackedForFrontend/service/README.md

 * Code 5: Error, Error by trying to get the tvseries
 * Code 6: Error, Error by trying to get the tvserie's seasons
 * Code 7: Error, Error by trying to get the season's episodes

+The error codes 1 and 2 return the status code http.StatusBadRequest (400), all
+other errors return http.StatusInternalServerError (500)

 ### Logs
 ## License